buildpacks/rfcs/text/0000-re-org-docs.md

   * ...
 * Four quadrants
   * Tutorials - from Divio: `lessons that take the reader by the hand through a series of steps to complete a project of some kind`
+    * Oriented toward beginners
+    * Should be tested to make sure they work
   * Explanations - from Divio: `discussion [that] clarify and illuminate a particular topic`
+    * Theoretical knowledge
   * How-to guides - from Divio: `take the reader through the steps required to solve a real-world problem`
+    * Practical knowledge
   * Reference - from Divio: `technical descriptions of the machinery and how to operate it` (similar to CNB spec)
+    * Technical knowledge

 # Motivation
 [motivation]: #motivation